Installation details

 description

 The rectangular plan measures 138 m × 64.4 m, which puts the storage capacity to c.
 80,000 tons of water.
 It contains 336 columns (all of 9 m height).
 They are 4.80 m apart from each other, organised in rows of 12 × 28 columns.
-The cross vaults with round arches between columns consist of square bricks of 38-40 cm width and 4 cm thickness, held together by horasan mortar (Altuğ, 2013, p.
+The cross vaults with round arches between columns consist of square bricks of 38-40 cm width and 4 cm thickness, held together by Khorasan mortar (Altuğ, 2013, p.
 194).
-Horasan mortar can be found in the Roman, Byzantine, Seljuk and Ottoman periods alike, and was famed for its water resistance (Uğurlu, 2005).
+Khorasan mortar can be found in the Roman, Byzantine, Seljuk and Ottoman periods alike, and was famed for its water resistance (Uğurlu, 2005).
 The cistern bricks are approximately 6-7 cm; the floor is tiled with baked bricks of 40 × 40 cm.
 Like other cisterns, the corners are rounded against inward pressure (Altuğ, 2013, p.
 194).
+Even though people most likely accessed the water in the cistern as if drawing water from a well through the shaft, the Basilica cistern also had stairs for maintenance (Crow et al., 2008, p.
+140).

 A large portion of the capitals is reused, and their styles vary.
 Most columns are topped by plain basket capitals; 98 carreid acanthus capitals; 3 are reused Corinthian capitals (dating to 200 CE and Constantine?).
 The Basilica cistern also contains a 4th-century column shaft with a lopped branch design and the inverted Medusa heads (Severan date?)
 (Crow et al., 2008, p.
 138).